uspgamedev/programming-tutorial/level_01/README.md

 The task this time is to make all balls attracted to the player's cursor while the left button is down.
 You can get its position on screen with [love.mouse.getPosition()](https://love2d.org/wiki/love.mouse.getPosition).
-The atraction formula should be `k/d`, where `d` is the distance from the the balls to the cursor and `k` is a global constant that you should adjust until it becomes cool enough to watch =D.
+The atraction force should be inversely proportional to the distance from the ball to the cursor.

 Extra Stage
 -----------

-WIP
+For those that like a challenge.
+Add another input where the player can create balls and also define a move direction.
+Start with fewer balls and also make then vanish after 10 seconds.
+You can even add a visual feedback to show how much time they have left!

+Fell free to add anything else you want.
+Experiment away!